Updated: 2022/Sep/29

 BPF_JMP

 The jump instructions alter flow of control.
-Conditional
+Conditional jumps

-is taken.
-Jump offsets are encoded in 8 bits so the
+offsets are encoded in 8 bits so the longest jump is 256

-longest jump is 256 instructions.
-However, the jump always
+instructions.
+However, the jump always (BPF_JA) opcode uses the

-(BPF_JA) opcode uses the 32 bit k field as the offset,
+32 bit k field as the offset, allowing arbitrarily distant

-conditionals use unsigned comparison conventions.
+destinations.
+All conditionals use unsigned comparison

-BPF_JMP+BPF_JA pc += k
+BPF_JMP + BPF_JA pc += k

-BPF_JMP+BPF_JGT+BPF_K pc += (A > k) ? jt : jf
+BPF_JMP + BPF_JGT + BPF_K pc += (A > k) ? jt : jf

-BPF_JMP+BPF_JGE+BPF_K pc += (A >= k) ? jt : jf
+BPF_JMP + BPF_JGE + BPF_K pc += (A >= k) ? jt : jf

-BPF_JMP+BPF_JEQ+BPF_K pc += (A == k) ? jt : jf
+BPF_JMP + BPF_JEQ + BPF_K pc += (A == k) ? jt : jf

-BPF_JMP+BPF_JSET+BPF_K pc += (A & k) ? jt : jf
+BPF_JMP + BPF_JSET + BPF_K pc += (A & k) ? jt : jf

-BPF_JMP+BPF_JGT+BPF_X pc += (A > X) ? jt : jf
+BPF_JMP + BPF_JGT + BPF_X pc += (A > X) ? jt : jf

-BPF_JMP+BPF_JGE+BPF_X pc += (A >= X) ? jt : jf
+BPF_JMP + BPF_JGE + BPF_X pc += (A >= X) ? jt : jf

-BPF_JMP+BPF_JEQ+BPF_X pc += (A == X) ? jt : jf
+BPF_JMP + BPF_JEQ + BPF_X pc += (A == X) ? jt : jf

-BPF_JMP+BPF_JSET+BPF_X pc += (A & X) ? jt : jf
+BPF_JMP + BPF_JSET + BPF_X pc += (A & X) ? jt : jf

 BPF_RET

-The return instructions terminate the filter program and
+The return instructions terminate the filter program and specify

-the truncation amount).
-A return value of zero indicates
+amount).
+A return value of zero indicates that the packet should

-either a constant (BPF_K) or the accumulator (BPF_A).
+be ignored.
+The return value is either a constant (BPF_K) or the

-BPF_RET+BPF_A accept A bytes
+BPF_RET + BPF_A accept A bytes

-BPF_RET+BPF_K accept k bytes
+BPF_RET + BPF_K accept k bytes

 BPF_MISC

-The miscellaneous category was created for anything that
+The miscellaneous category was created for anything that doesn't

-register to the accumulator or vice versa.
+accumulator or vice versa.

-BPF_MISC+BPF_TAX X <- A
+BPF_MISC + BPF_TAX X <- A

-BPF_MISC+BPF_TXA A <- X
+BPF_MISC + BPF_TXA A <- X

-Also, two instructions to call a "coprocessor" if
+Also, two instructions to call a "coprocessor" if initialized by

-BPF_MISC+BPF_COP A <- funcs[k](..)
+BPF_MISC + BPF_COP A <- funcs[k](...)

-BPF_MISC+BPF_COPX A <- funcs[X](..)
+BPF_MISC + BPF_COPX A <- funcs[X](...)

-If the coprocessor is not set or the function index is out
+If the coprocessor is not set or the function index is out of

 The BPF interface provides the following macros to facilitate array